jenslaufer/Lagrange/_drafts/r-python-sql-vs-excel-matlab.md

 - Tradeoff
 - Programming gives you more flexibility
 - Cost: Python, R and Databases are for free
-- Learning curve: Porgramming has a steeper learning curve
+- Learning curve: Programming has a steeper learning curve
 - job market

 I would recommend to learn Python and/or R, as you are more flexible with a programming language.
 In the programming language you should focus on __data manipulation__ and __data visualisation__.